KarlaRobinson/test_mongoid_rails/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is a OOP REST API in Rails, with a db in Mongoid.

-* Ruby version
+* Ruby version: 2.5.1

-* System dependencies

-* Configuration

-* Database creation
+* Database creation:

-* Database initialization
+* Database initialization:

-* How to run the test suite
+* How to run the test suite:

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Deployment instructions: $rails s

-* ...
+### Usage examples: